alexandr-efimov/sourse-code-quality/README.md

 # DOD
 Definition of done (DOD) for each task described separately, in each sub module(basic/advanced), but overall common rules are next
- - inspection results (default Intellij Idea inspection profile).
-Zero or close to it warnings warnings amount.
+ - Code inspection results (default Intellij Idea inspection profile).
+Zero or close to it warnings amount.
 The less  warnings - the better(Java Doc related warnings can be omitted and not taken into account, you can disable it)
  - Sonar Lint inspection.
 Same rules -zero or near to it issues amount is best.
  - Unit tests.
 All existing tests should be with positive results.
 Adding new tests - additional plus.